dzoladz/cool-info/content/home/contact.md

 +++

 COOL welcomes new members.
-If you are interested becoming a COOL library, or if you want more information on the consortium or Evergreen, contact Matt Polcyn at OhioNET!
+If you are interested becoming a COOL library, or if you want more information on the consortium or Evergreen, contact Matt Polcyn, Director of Technology Services at OhioNET.